 Need some advice on how to find a summer job?
-We've got it
+You've come to the right place

 The end of the summer term marks the perfect time to crack out the beach ball and barbecues.
 But for students, it's also the perfect time to start a summer job.

 You can find all kinds of summer jobs that offer you the chance to earn money and boost your skills, all while leaving you enough time to soak up the sun.
-All you need to know is where, how and when to look – and you've come to the right place.
+All you need to know is where, how and when to look.

 How to find a job

 Job-hunting can be a long and daunting process when you don't know where to start.
-So here's a couple of tips to get you going:
+So here are a couple of tips to get you going:

-- Alternatively, have a look in the job sections in newspapers.
-You could also try your college or university career services, and don't forget your local Job Centre.
+- Try your college or university career services, and don't forget your local Job Centre

-- If you're interested in retail, start pounding the pavements and applying in person.
-Taking time to speak to people means you're putting a face to the name on your CV, which could give you the edge over online applicants.
-Lots of places still put up ads in windows too, so you might see something you'd otherwise have missed.
+- If you're interested in retail, try applying in person.
+Lots of places still put up ads in windows too, so you might see something you'd otherwise have missed

 Retail and leisure jobs